- List of the best markets and unique stalls in Europe

 Usually a stop on a walking tour of beautiful Salamanca, the Mercado Central is where locals flock to buy their fruits and vegetables, cheeses, hams, fresh fish and meat.
 It’s housed in a 19th century market hall in the city centre and is a wonderful place to soak up the atmosphere of Spain’s oldest university town.
 Stallholders are happy to let you taste the tangy Manchego cheese and locally produced pata negra hams, either of which can be packaged to take home.
 Salamanca is a highlight of any Douro voyage; it’s a day trip from Vega de Terron on one of Riviera Travel’s Douro river cruises.
 You can also visit this market during free time on our land tour to Madrid, Salamanca and Toledo.

 2. Les Halles, Avignon

 Provençal produce is irresistible at the best of times so prepare for an assault on your senses in the best possible way at Avignon’s covered market, Les Halles, a favourite of the late Peter Mayle.
 More than 40 stallholders will tempt you with locally produced olive oil, patisserie, cheese, wine, lavender, sausages, wild mushrooms, macaroons and oysters.
 The market, located on Place Pie in the city centre, is open till 1.30pm, Tuesday to Sunday, and there are free cookery demos from local chefs on Saturdays at 11am.
-You can’t miss it as a whole side of the building is a lush, green living wall.
-There’s a day in Avignon on Riviera Travel’s Rhône river cruises.
+You can’t miss it as the whole side of the building is a lush, green living wall.
+There’s a day in Avignon on the Rhône river cruises.